 The great disappointment about this is the utterly predictable way that everything transpires.
 The detective story never holds one gripped in suspense, nor surprises with any of its twists and revelations.
 [PLOT SPOILERS].
 You can easily see the big revelation about the identity of the abductor/assassin coming.
 Once it becomes apparent that this is something that has been arranged by Mike, the plot starts to seem incredibly manipulative.
 Everything has been set up to mislead us into thinking that Ben is engaged in the abduction whereas in fact he is the dupe.
 If Jennifer Beals keeps getting flashes that point in the direction of Ben then why are her flashes so blind (or selective) that they fail to lead in the direction of Mike as well?

 From a genre perspective, Troubled Waters is frustrating.
 It falls into a mini-genre of clairvoyant murder mysteries that includes films like Baffled!
 (1972), The Eyes of Charles Sand (1972), Visions (1972), Eyes of Laura Mars (1978), Double Exposure (1981), Cassandra (1987), Fear (1990), Sensation (1994), Hideaway (1995), A Deadly Vision (1997), After Alice (1999), In Dreams (1999), The Gift (2000), Murder Scene (2000), Empathy (2007), The Cell 2 (2009), Let Me Die Quietly (2009) and In/Sight (2011).
 Indeed, Jennifer Beals had gone through the clairvoyant murder mystery plot before in Dead On Sight (1994).
+(For a more detailed overview see Films About Clairvoyance and Precognition).
 In all of these, the clairvoyance has no more of a role than say Sherlock Holmes’s deductive skills and is certainly never explored beyond gleaning the clues that are necessary to solving the central mystery.
 This is doubly frustrating in the case of Troubled Waters where the information gained from Jennifer Beals’ psychic flashes could have been rewritten as ordinary investigative legwork with zero effort.